trenki2/trenki2.github.io/_drafts/developing-a-software-renderer.md

 The interested reader should read both of those resources to understand the inner workings of the rasterizer.

+## Simple Filling

+I decided to implement a rasterizer based on edge equations.
+The simple and naive version looks like this:

+## Block Based

+The simple implementation works, but performance is not great.
+It can be improved by a block based approach that allows us to discard blocks outside the triangle faster and skip some test when the block is completely inside the triangle.

-I decided to implement the block based rasterizer because it is relatively easy to implement, gives good performance and is also very easily parallelized.
+The block based approach gives better performance and can also be parallelized